-Summary of alterations in acetylation levels of specific Lys residues of histone H3, the chromatin structure of proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes, and their gene expression levels in individual clones cl.2-1, cl.2-2, cl.2-4 and cl.2-6 of HDAC2(-/-) DT40 mutants at early, middle and later stages of continuous cultivation
+Summary of alterations in acetylation levels of specific Lys residues of histone H3, the chromatin structure of proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes, and their gene expression levels in individual clones cl.2-1, cl.2-2, cl.2-4 and cl.2-6 of HDAC2(-/-) DT40 mutants at the early, middle and later stages of continuous cultivation

-In summary, alterations in acetylation levels (hyper or hypo) of specific Lys residues of histone H3 (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3), the chromatin structure (loose or tight form) of proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes, and their mRNA (i.e., gene expression/transcription) levels (high or low) in DT40 cells (W) and clones cl.2-1, cl.2-2, cl.2-4 and cl.2-6 of HDAC2(-/-) DT40 mutants at the early (E), middle (M) and later (L) stages of cultivation are schematically shown in Figure 17.
+In summary, alterations in acetylation levels (hyper or hypo) of specific Lys residues of histone H3 (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3), the chromatin structure (loose or tight form) of the proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes, and their mRNA (i.e., gene expression/transcription) levels (high or low) in DT40 cells (W) and clones cl.2-1, cl.2-2, cl.2-4 and cl.2-6 of HDAC2(-/-) DT40 mutants at the early (E), middle (M) and later (L) stages of cultivation are schematically shown in Figure 18.

-A part of IgM H- and L-chains excessively accumulated in HDAC2(-/-) DT40 mutants is transported to nuclear envelope but not inside of nucleus, and kept at peri-nuclear space at early and later stages of continuous cultivation
+A part of IgM H- and L-chains excessively accumulated in HDAC2(-/-) DT40 mutants is transported to nuclear envelope but not inside of nucleus, and kept at peri-nuclear space at the early and later stages of continuous cultivation

-Large amounts of IgM H- and L-chains caused by their excessively increased gene expressions artificially induced by the HDAC2-deficiency (Fig. 9) are first accumulated within the endoplasmic reticulum of HDAC2(-/-) mutant cells (Figs. 18 and 19) [92, 95, 96, 98, 99, 101, 102].
-Most of the accumulated IgM H- and L-chains (which probably exist as a high molecular weight complex with each other) [64] are gradually secreted to outside of cells (i.e., into cultivation media), whereas, a part of them is transported to the nuclear envelope but not inside of the nucleus, and kept at the peri-nuclear space at the early and later cultivation stages (Figs. 18, 19 and 20) [92, 98, 101, 102].
+Large amounts of IgM H- and L-chains caused by their excessively increased gene expressions artificially induced by the HDAC2-deficiency (Fig. 10) are first accumulated within the endoplasmic reticulum of HDAC2(-/-) mutant cells (Figs. 19 and 20) [92, 95, 96, 98, 99, 101-103].
+Most of the accumulated IgM H- and L-chains (which probably exist as a high molecular weight complex with each other) [64] are gradually secreted to the outside of cells (i.e., into cultivation media), whereas, a part of them is transported to the nuclear envelope but not the inside of the nucleus, and kept at the peri-nuclear space at the early and later cultivation stages (Figs. 19, 20 and 21) [92, 98, 101-103].

-Proposed ways for gaining un-programmed and new cell function to diminish artificially accumulated IgM H- and L-chains by means of irreversible creation of varied chromatin structure plasticity surrounding proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes with epigenetic modifications in individual clones of HDAC2(-/-) DT40 mutants through various generations during continuous cultivation

-How do the HDAC2(-/-) mutants exclude excessively accumulated IgM H- and L-chains, in order to cope with and/or overcome such as an abnormal, unexpected, unfavorable, uncomfortable and useless environment change.
-Generally, this is possible by adhering to three following typical ways.
-1) They acquire a high decreasing ability of gene expressions of IgM H- and L-chains, and thereby decrease large amounts of these two immunoglobulin proteins.
-2) They acquire a high degrading (decomposing) ability of proteins (and/or mRNAs) of IgM H- and L-chains, and thereby decrease large amounts of these two immunoglobulin proteins.
-3) They acquire a high secreting ability of IgM H- and L-chains, and thereby decrease large amounts of these two immunoglobulin proteins within cells.
-In fact, in order to diminish excessively accumulated IgM H- and L-chains, the HDAC2(-/-) mutants have selected the first way among the above-mentioned three ways as follows, probably because the way should be most effective from the physiological and energy-saving point of view.
+Proposed ways for gaining un-programmed and new cell function to diminish artificially accumulated IgM H- and L-chains by means of irreversible creation of varied chromatin structure plasticity surrounding proximal 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes with epigenetic modifications in individual clones of HDAC2(-/-) DT40 mutants through numerous generations during continuous cultivation three following typical ways.
+1) They acquire a high suppression ability of gene expressions of IgM Hand L-chains, and thereby decrease large amounts of the two immunoglobulin proteins.
+2) They acquire a high decomposition (degradation) ability of proteins (and/or mRNAs) of IgM H- and L-chains, and thereby decrease large amounts of the immunoglobulin proteins.
+3) They acquire a high secretory ability of IgM H- and L-chains, and thereby decrease large amounts of the two immunoglobulin proteins within cells.
+In fact, in order to diminish excessively accumulated IgM H- and L-chains, the HDAC2(-/-) mutants have selected the first way among the above-mentioned three ways as follows, because the way should be most effective from the physiological and energy-saving point of view.